trungnt2910/lxmonika/lxmonika/README.md

 - Provide a sample Pico provider.
 - (Far, far future) Port a newer version of Linux, Darwin, or even Haiku???
 - (Far, far future) Revive project Astoria???

+## Community

+This repo is a part of [Project Reality](https://discord.gg/bcV3gXGtsJ).

+Need help using this project?
+Join me on [Discord](https://discord.gg/bcV3gXGtsJ), and let's find a solution together.

 ## Acknowledements